 01-network-manager-all.yaml.bak is the backup file

-You need to configure the netplan configuration as below for the wireless to work.
+You need to configure the netplan configuration as below for the wifi to work.

 Did you notice that I haven’t made any changes to the eno2?